gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

  Use conditional breakpoints to suspend code execution when specific conditions are met.
  Use watchpoints to stop the program when a particular variable is modified.
  Pretty-print structures to make complex data structures easier to read.
- Time travel debugging allows you to step backward and forward in your program's execution to understand how a bug occurred.
+ Time travel debugging allows you to step backward and forward in your program's execution to understand how a bug occurred